7 Mystery Books Like The Inheritance Games

 I couldn’t recommend it to any young person because the content needs to be dealt with understandably.
 It illustrates the events as bad and negative but doesn’t excellently illustrate them.
 At the same time, I wouldn’t recommend it to an adult or an older reader because the writing style is juvenile.

 Every chapter needed to end with a big bang, a short, snappy, exciting statement.
 Having a good writing style isn’t repeatedly using the same technique repeatedly shoving it down your readers.
-This was the only technique author seemed to have, and it bugged me for the rest of the novel.
+This was the only technique the author seemed to have, and it bugged me for the rest of the novel.
 Overall, I enjoyed the mystery atmosphere and thrilling moments, which reminds me of The Inheritance Games.

 The Girls I've Been